Thomsch/tellina_user_experiment/experiment_design_doc.md

       the interface directory itself.**
     - For example, the interface does not prevent or protect the user from running `rm -rf $HOME`.
+  - Need to display this in the README.txt when the client is distributed.

 ## Acknowledgements
 - Some of the code used for the infrastructure was imported and modified from